Iced Earth: Formation and early years (1984–1989)

 The central figure of Iced Earth is guitarist Jon Schaffer, who formed the band on January 20, 1985, in Tampa, Florida.
-Schaffer's original vision for the band started under the moniker "The Rose" in 1984.
+Schaffer's original vision for the band started under the moniker The Rose in 1984.

 Guitarist Jon Schaffer, who founded the band in 1984, is the only remaining member of Iced Earth.

 The group was short-lived, after which Schaffer formed a band called Purgatory.
 The group recorded a demo in 1985, titled Psychotic Dreams.
 In 1988, Purgatory changed its name to Iced Earth.
 According to Schaffer, a friend of his who died in a motorcycle accident prior to Schaffer moving to Florida was responsible for the name.
 In 1989, Iced Earth recorded another demo called Enter the Realm, with the lineup of Gene Adam on vocals, Randall Shawver on lead guitar, Dave Abell on bass, Greg Seymour on drums and Schaffer on rhythm guitar and vocals.
 All of the songs on Enter the Realm would later appear on the band's debut album, with the exception of "Nightmares" and the title track.

 Self-titled debut album and Night of the Stormrider (1990–1993)

-After getting signed to Century Media Records, the band, now with Mike McGill on drums, started work on their debut album.
-Recorded at Morrisound Recording, with Tom Morris and Schaffer as producers, Iced Earth was released in November 1990 in Europe and on February 25, 1991, in the US.
-Following the album's release, Iced Earth toured across Europe with Blind Guardian.
+After getting signed to Century Media Records, the band, now with Mike McGill on drums, recorded their debut album at Morrisound Recording, with Tom Morris and Schaffer as producers.
+Iced Earth was released in November 1990 in Europe and on February 25, 1991, in the US.
+Following the album's release, Iced Earth toured Europe with Blind Guardian.

-Following their self-titled debut, Iced Earth quickly began work on their second album.
-Prior to the recording process, singer Gene Adam was let go from the band after he refused to take singing lessons.
+Prior to recording their second album, singer Gene Adam was let go from the band after he refused to take singing lessons.
 Adam was subsequently replaced by John Greely, as was drummer McGill by Richey Secchiari.
 The album, entitled Night of the Stormrider, was again recorded at Morrisound Recording, with Schaffer and Morris as producers.
-The album was released on November 11, 1991, in Europe, but in the US, the album's release was delayed until April 1992, so it wouldn't compete with the group's debut album.
-Following Night of the Stormrider's release, Iced Earth again toured Europe with Blind Guardian.
+The album was released on November 11, 1991, in Europe, but in the US, the release was delayed until April 1992, so the album wouldn't compete with the group's debut album.
+Following Night of the Stormriders release, Iced Earth again toured Europe with Blind Guardian.